vladarts/ide-gen/README.md

-  completion  Generate the autocompletion script for the specified shell generate    Clone repositories and generate IDE project git-clone   Clone a single git repository following the application rules help        Help about any command version
+  completion  Generate the autocompletion script for the specified shell generate    Clone repositories and generate IDE project git-clone   Clone a single git repository following the application rules gopath-link Create a symlink under the ${GOPATH}/src directory for a golang module if a valid go.mod file and the GOPATH environment variable are defined help        Help about any command version